 What’s my point?
 Taco Bell tacos are food (well, most people think so anyway).
 They’re pretty tasty.
 But they’re not authentic.
 They’ve tricked you into accepting a substitute.

 Curriculum companies have tricked you into accepting a substitute by pairing cheesy, expensive media they’ve produced with their outdated, expensive curricula.

 Spanish Mike and ¿Qué hora es? have tricked you into accepting a substitute by telling you that because students laugh, they’ll learn something (in a video that is about students not learning anything).
-If Señor Wooly is a major vehicle of media exposure for your students, you’ve been sucked into believing this myth.
+Señor Wooly is fun and comprehensible, but if that’s the only major vehicle of media exposure for your students, you’ve been sucked into believing this myth.

 Authentic media is media produced by native speakers for native speakers of the language.
 By my definition, most translations (like Cajas de cartón, one of our Spanish 3 novels) are authentic, because they are produced by native speakers for native speakers.

 I don’t mean that you have to do only 100% authentic media.
 My YouTube videos below are all inauthentic.
 Sure, students could use a laugh from Spanish Mike to take the edge off an upcoming assessment.
 But don’t fool yourself that they’re learning much.
 Flooding our students with media produced for language learners has produced students who cannot understand authentic audio or text.
 It’s crippling them.

 “But they’re only in Spanish 1,” you say.
 For more on that, stay tuned for myths 8 and 9: Low-level learners can’t understand authentic materials and students have to understand everything they hear.